AcademySoftwareFoundation/openexr/website/DeepIDsSpecification.rst

 Edge contamination may be observed along transparent edges of a selected object, if an object behind it is not selected.

 To keep the code simple, ``deepidselect`` is only a minimal example of string matching against ID manifests.
-For example, it doesn't support regular expressions, or more advanced boolean logic including negative matches.
+For example, it doesn't support regular expressions, or more advanced Boolean logic including negative matches.

 Appendix